JoelleJee/ciftify_gradient_align/README.md

 **Gradient based cifti alignment (BCB)** -
 Construct and align gradients from rfMRI dtseries.

+The aim of this project was to set up a pipeline to use BrainSpace to calculate gradients.\
+Data used were the resting state fMRI from HCP S1200 Release.\
+Our approach in calculating the gradients was validated by observing unique individual subject's gradients.\
+Gradients were aligned using Procrustes alignment method, although aligning with joint embedding and/or MSM is a future goal.

 Currently BCB project for Joelle Jee (@joellejee)

 ## Dependencies